Updated: Nov 20

 There is too much information about growing dahlias in Connecticut to cover it all in today’s blog post.
 Instead, I’ll share a little known tip about dahlia growing that can give you the earliest dahlia blooms on the block, even without a greenhouse!
 Connecticut has a relatively short growing season, and dahlias can sometimes take a while to get going, especially when we have a cool spring, as we did in spring 2021.
 To get earlier blooms, dahlia tubers can be potted up and placed on a seedling heat mat under grow lights or in a sunny, south-facing window.
 70 degrees is the ideal temperature to set your seedling heat mat to.
 I like to start mine in 4-inch pots about 6-8 weeks before planting them out.
 That means I start my field dahlias on the heat mats in late March or early April, and plant them out in mid-May.
 Expect your first blooms about 6 to 10 weeks after transplanting, depending on the dahlia variety and the weather conditions.
 Cornell bronze tends to bloom on the early side, as far as dahlias go, although it’s not as early as my very earliest variety, golden scepter.
 I hope you try this tip, and that it helps you with your dahlias next spring.

-Cornell bronze putting on a good show in the flower field at Sterling Organic Farm.
+Cornell bronze putting on a good show in the flower field at Sterling Flower Farm.